keelam13/Medsmory/README.md

 * Categorize the questions by specific drug class (eg. anti-hypertensives , anti-diabetics, etc).
 * Add level of difficulty or more categories.
 * Allow players to save their scores and show high scores.
+* Functionality of keyboard in the quiz, like keydown listeners.
 * Improve quality of commit messages and commit every after bit of changes.

 ### Accessibility